Top 7 Reasons Your Acrylic Pours Are Cracking

 #3 Thick Paint

-Same concept as the last reason, when you leave a very thick application of thick paint on the canvas, the top layer ends up drying way faster than the layers underneath, causing cracks as the rest of the water in the paint evaporates.
+Same concept as #2, when you leave a very thick application of thick paint on the canvas, the top layer ends up drying way faster than the layers underneath, causing cracks as the rest of the water in the paint evaporates.

 If you’re doing a technique that requires thick paint and you’re getting cracks, try stretching out your design by tilting or spinning a little more to get some of the excess paint off the canvas.